Doren1/MBE-Capstone-Project/README.md

 ## Rhythm Game 'EnjoyRhythm'
 - developed to improve the athletic ability of Parkinson's disease patients
-- Capstone project in Division of Mechanical & Biomedical Engineering
+- Capstone project(졸업 프로젝트) in Division of Mechanical & Biomedical Engineering

 <br>